 If technology’s not your thing, you can also track your menopause symptoms the old-fashioned way; by keeping a written journal.
 Simply jot down the date and time you are experiencing symptoms along with what you are feeling.
 When recording and analyzing journal entries, look for patterns and potential causes.
 Consider factors that may be impacting you, such as particular family or workplace stressors, foods you have been eating, or whether or not you have been getting enough rest.

-Whether you choose to use an app or keep a written log of your menopause symptoms, this well-documented information can provide your doctors with additional insights.
+Whether you choose to use an app or keep a written log of your menopause symptoms, this well-documented information can provide your healthcare provider with additional insights.
 It will also help you define and feel more in control of what you are experiencing.

 Select the Right Doctor and Ask the Right Questions

-It’s also key to express upfront what you are expecting out of your appointment with your doctor.
-According to Bonafide Medical Advisor, Dr. Alyssa Dweck, “The natural transition towards menopause may be inevitable but is a time that can be approached proactively and greeted with optimism.
+It’s also key to express upfront what you are expecting out of your appointment with your healthcare provider.
+According to Bonafide Chief Medical Officer, Dr. Alyssa Dweck, “The natural transition towards menopause may be inevitable but is a time that can be approached proactively and greeted with optimism.
 It’s ideal to speak candidly and directly to your healthcare provider to best understand and implement treatment options for your specific symptoms and concerns.”

 Consider All the Solutions for Menopause Symptoms